nautobot/nautobot/nautobot/docs/development/core/minikube-dev-environment-for-k8s-jobs.md

 ### Starting the Configuration Maps and Persistent Volume Claims

 Once you have started all deployments and services.
-We can start the required configuration maps and persistent volume claims:
+You can start the required configuration maps and persistent volume claims:

 To start all configuration maps: